 Certain sounds were recorded and then scrambled and stitched to new images.
-The recordings are from the voices of fellow deaf and disabled artists talking about their own discrimination experiences, of Alexander reading the transcript of her Employment Tribunal.
+The recordings were from the voices of fellow deaf and disabled artists talking about their own discrimination experiences, of Alexander reading the transcript of her Employment Tribunal.
 She is a Buddhist and her chanting and ringing the bell was also recorded.
 These recordings were scrambled and no original words can be detected.
-Working from her brief, Jon Adams, has produced a haunting and emotive soundscape recreating the anguish, hurt and frustration.
+Working from her brief, Jon Adams, produced a haunting and emotive soundscape recreating the anguish, hurt and frustration.

 The sounds were then seamlessly stitched to her new images by Caglar Kimyoncu.